CasimirKaPazi/tikap/Grammar.md

 ### Affixes

 When an affix gets added to a word, the word retains its form, the affix however may change to avoid clusters becoming to large.
-If it is somehow not possibe and a consonant or vowel is needed, the previous consonant or vowel is echoed.
+If it is somehow not possible and a consonant or vowel is needed, the previous consonant or vowel is echoed.
 Example:
-tik + ptaik > tkiptaik
+tik- ptaik > tkiptaik
-katia + apa > katiapaa
+katia -apa > katiapaa
-tpik + ptaik > tpik*i*ptaik
+tpik- ptaik > tpik*i*ptaik
-katia + apaa > katia*t*apaa
+katia -apaa > katia*t*apaa

 ### Number